Here Are the Young Men: Production

 In August 2018, it was announced Dean-Charles Chapman, Finn Cole, Anya Taylor-Joy, Ferdia Walsh-Peelo, Conleth Hill and Lola Petticrew joined the cast of the film, with Eoin Macken directing from a screenplay by Macken and Rob Doyle, based upon the novel of the same name, written by Doyle.
 Richard Bolger, Noah Haeussner, Edwina Casey served as producers on the film, while Paul W. S. Anderson, Andrew Davies Gans, Conor Barry and Michael Raimondi served as executive producers under their Hail Mary Pictures and Union Entertainment Group banners, respectively.
 In September 2018, Ralph Ineson and Susan Lynch joined the cast of the film.
 In November 2019, it was announced Travis Fimmel had joined the cast of the film.

+The title is a quote from the song "Decades" which closes the album Closer (1980) by Joy Division.

 Filming

 Principal photography began in August 2018 in Ireland.

 Release

 The film had its world premiere at the Galway Film Fleadh on 11 July 2020.
 In November 2020, Well Go USA Entertainment and Signature Entertainment acquired Irish, UK and US distribution rights to the film respectively.
-It is scheduled to be released in the United States on 27 April 2021, and the United Kingdom on 30 April 2021.
+It was released in the United States on 27 April 2021, and the United Kingdom on 30 April 2021.